CDL-HongwooLee/HiCORE/README.md

                         BinningOnly : Only For-Rev + Random binning process will be performed, bed files will be provided.
                         AfterBinning : Resume the process after random-binning completed, all layers in tmp directory will be used for HiCORE analysis. (default : "all") -m MEMORY             One of "High" or "Low".
-"High" means relatively fast process but require more memory.
+"High" means relatively fast process but require more memories.
                         "Low" process is relatively slow but more stable. (default : "Low") -h, --help           show this help message and exit